Project Information

 There will be no federal financing requested or provided for this proposed project.
 The proposed project is entirely self-financed by the project proponent.

-The environmental review would include an assessment of effects to resources including but not limited to noise; air quality; geology and soils; water resources; cultural resources; and biological resources including threatened and endangered species and special status species.
 Extensive biological surveys have been completed in the project area.
 A cultural resources survey will be conducted for all potential areas of impact within the project scope.

 Federal Authorizations to be obtained include, but are not limited to: